celpax/dailypulse/readme.md

 ## Install the client

-In order to install simply call `npm install daylypulse` or include it in your `package.json` file as a dependency.
+In order to install simply call `npm install dailypulse` or include it in your `package.json` file as a dependency.

 ## create a dailypulse instance